John Logie Baird (1888-1946), engineer and inventor of mechanical television and pioneer of televised images.

 John Logie Baird was the first person to televise objects in motion.

-When the BBC's London high definition television service began in 1936, his system was in competition with one promoted by Marconi Electrical and Musical Instruments (EMI), and in February 1937 the BBC adopted the Marconi EMI system exclusively.
-The last BBC transmission using the Baird system was sent out on 30 January 1937.
+When the BBC's London high definition television service began in 1936, the Baird 240-line system was in competition with one promoted by Marconi Electrical and Musical Instruments (EMI), and in February 1937 the BBC adopted the Marconi EMI system exclusively.
+The last BBC transmission using the Baird 240-line system was sent out on 30 January 1937.
 Baird Television Ltd went into receivership in 1939 after BBC Television was closed down by the onset of war.
 Despite this, Baird continued to innovate and ultimately held 178 patents.
 He demonstrated 3-D television in 1942.

 |Born in Helensburgh, Dunbartonshire on 13th August||1888|